fgiamma/fgiamma/README.md

 - 👋 Hi, I’m @fgiamma
-- 👀 I’m interested in photography and Python development
+- 👀 I’m interested in photography and GO development
 - 🌱 I’m currently learning to be a better human being
 - 📫 You can reach me on fabrizio.giammatteo@gmail.com